okta/okta-spring-boot/README.md

 ### That's it!

-Open up the this link in your browser: [http://localhost:8080/](http://localhost:8080/)
+Open up `[http://localhost:8080/](http://localhost:8080/)` in your favorite browser.

-You will be redirected automatically to an Okta login page.
-Once you successfully login, you will be redirected back to '[http://localhost:8080/](http://localhost:8080/)' and you will see the message of the day!
+You'll be redirected automatically to an Okta login page.
+Once you successfully login, you will be redirected back to your app and you'll see the message of the day!

 This module integrates with Spring Security's OAuth support, all you need is the mark your application with the standard `@EnableOAuth2Client` annotation.